Atal Bihari Vajpayee Biography

 Vajpayee as PM was pained when communal riots broke out in Gujarat in 2002 after the Godhra train tragedy.

 The 2004 General Election brought about the downfall of the NDA, which lost almost half its seats and the Congress-led United Progressive Alliance (UPA) assumed the reins of power.
 Vajpayee refused to take up the position of the Leader of the Opposition paving the way for Lal Krishna Advani’s leadership of BJP.
-He now lives in retirement and seclusion owing to ill health.

 - Padma Vibhushan in 1992